 Safety is our priority and in order to maintain the highest level of security, we stick to a ratio of 1:2 on Mont Blanc (1 mountain guide per 2 clients).
 Our background in mountain rescue (PGHM Chamonix) means that we are experienced in assessing and reacting to the dangers that high mountain expeditions pose.
 Your Chamex mountain guide will decide the itinerary that you take depending on the weather, snow conditions and the level of the group.

 a) The traditional itinerary is via the Grands Mulets Refuge; this route starts from the Plan de l'Aiguille lift station (2310m).
 It makes its way between the crevasses of the Les Bossons Glacier to the refuge (3051m), which is spectacularly situated on a rocky outcrop in the middle of this imposing glacier.

 b) The Mont Blanc Traverse itinerary is substantially more technical.
-For this you start at the summit of Aiguille du Midi (3842m).
-You will make your way to the Col du Midi where you will spend the night at the Cosmiques refuge (3613m) before continuing to the peak of Mont Blanc.
+For this you start at the summit of Aiguille du Midi (3842m) and traverse to the Col du Midi where you spend the night at the Cosmiques refuge (3613m) before continuing to the peak of Mont Blanc.

 We also offer a three day version of this trip, which includes a preparatory day of ski touring at Aiguille du Midi with your mountain guide.
 You'll have the chance to brush up your technique and explore the amazing Chamonix backcountry terrain before setting off to summit Mont Blanc!
 More information can be found on our Ski Mont Blanc in 3 Days page.